 20 Hz frame rate

 System includes 2 fast PC's and 40 terabyte fileserver

 A CMOS_8M detector is installed on the MBC beamline (4.2.2) at the Advanced Light Source in Berkeley.
 It operates in the shutter-less data acquisition mode.
 A complete crystal dataset takes just 3 minutes.
 The final data structures have higher resolution and are taken with less radiation damage than with conventional CCD systems.

 Small 1.4 M pixel systems

-RDI's small system has active area of 14.7 x 9.4 cm with 1.4 million pixels.
+RDI also has small system CMOS_1M system that has active area of 14.7 x 9.4 cm with 1.4 million pixels.
 It uses an 1 GB TCP/IP interface and has a maximum frame rate of 30 Hz.
 It's suitable for laboratory and synchrotron x-ray sources.

 in IOP Science from the 2013 Synchroton Radiation Instrumentation Conference in Gaithersburg, U.S.A.

 A Large area CMOS detector for shuterless collection of x-ray diffraction data

 by AC Thompson, EM Westbrook, WM Lavender and JC Nix

 and in IOP Science from the 2012 SRI Confernce in Lyon, France.